 Thanks to our generous donors, we can say MISSION ACCOMPLISHED!
-The new CT scanner has been in service since the fall of 2019 and the new MRI will be available to the population of Prescott-Russell in the summer of 2020.
-Read the media release.
+The new CT scanner has been in service since the fall of 2019.
+(Read the media release.)
+The new MRI has been available since the summer of 2020.

 Magnetic resonance imaging (MRI) services

 MRI is a non-invasive and safe test that replaces procedures such as biopsies and exploratory surgeries.
 It is now the standard of care in Canada.

 - Patients are not exposed to radiation with MRI, and rarely need contrast materials or more invasive tests.

 - Having MRI services at HGH eliminates travel and reduces the wait times for treatment.
 Before the summer of 2020, the closest MRI was 100 km away.